Introduction to C Programming Language

 The C Programming Language is a High-Level procedure-oriented structured programming language.
 Programming Language which is syntactically similar to English and easy to understand is called High-Level Programming Language.
 When programming language supports module or function implementation then it is called Procedure Oriented Language.
 Programming Language which follows the TOP-DOWN approach in the form of blocks is called Structured Programming Language.

-C is a general-purpose, high-level evergreen and non-exhaustive programming language that was originally developed by Dennis M. Ritchie in the year 1972 to develop the UNIX operating system at Bell Labs.
-It is one of the most simple, popular, and flexible programming language.
-It was derived from B language.
+C is a general-purpose, high-level evergreen, and non-exhaustive programming language that was originally developed by Dennis M. Ritchie in the year 1972 to develop the UNIX operating system at Bell Labs.
+It is one of the most simple, popular, and flexible programming languages.
+It was derived from the B language.

 It is a machine-independent, structured programming language which is used extensively nowadays to develop various types of applications.

 The C Programming language execution is faster as compared to other high-level programming languages such as Java or C#.
 The reason is, C language doesn’t require the abstraction layer such as JVM (Java Virtual machine in Java) or CLR (Common Language Runtime in C#).
 C language directly is compiled and executed on top of the operating system.

 The c programs are platform-independent but c executable files are platform-dependent.
 That means you can write a C program on any platform and can also compile it anywhere.
 But, once you generate executable files on one platform then you can not run that executable files on other platforms.
 For example, if you generate the executable files on windows, then you can run only those files on the Windows Operating system but on Linus or any other operating system.
 You need to re-compile the same program in Linus or any other operating system to get that particular operating system executable files.

 Why Learn C Language?